 Trello is a visual resource to coordinate your life and work.
 There are more than 35 million registered users of the Trello app.
 Trello is popular for being among the ones offering outstanding features in the best free to-do list apps.

 - Integration with an unlimited number of apps (via Power-Ups).
-Salesforce, Slack, Google Hangouts, GitHub and Evernote, to name a few.
+The types used are; Salesforce, Slack, Google Hangouts, GitHub, and Evernote, just to name a few.

-- Custom branding with board background and stickers.
+- Custom branding can be done with the help of board backgrounds and stickers.